-- A. Games that are interrupted or suspended by weather or other conditions beyond the control of the responsible administrative authority EXCEPT FOR UNSPORTSMANLIKE CONDUCT, shall be continued from the point of interruption or suspension on the same date or the scheduled postponement date as determined by the Game Manager after conferring with game officials and officials from both schools.
-The Chairman of the Girls Lacrosse Committee, Supervisor of Girls Lacrosse Officials and the Executive Director of the NHIAA shall be notified by the Game Manager, unless the principals of the schools agreed to terminate the game with the existing score.
+- Games that are interrupted or suspended by weather or other conditions beyond the control of the responsible administrative authority EXCEPT FOR UNSPORTSMANLIKE CONDUCT, shall be continued from the point of interruption or suspension on the same date or the scheduled postponement date as determined by the Game Director/Representative after conferring with game officials and officials from both schools.
+The Chairman of the Girls Lacrosse Committee, Supervisor of Girls Lacrosse Officials and the Executive Director of the NHIAA shall be notified by the Game Director/Representative.
 If the score is tied, the Chairman of the Girls Lacrosse Committee shall make a determination of further play as described below.
-Such games not rescheduled as described above shall be rescheduled by the Chairman of the Lacrosse Committee after conferring with the Supervisor of Girls Lacrosse Officials, Executive Director of the NHIAA and the Principals of both schools. - B. Games that are called by the game referee for unsportsmanlike conduct shall be terminated or continued as determined by the Chairman of the Girls Lacrosse Committee after conferring with the Supervisor of Girls Lacrosse Officials, Executive Director of the NHIAA and the Principals of both schools. - C. All matters relative to unsportsmanlike conduct shall be referred to the Sportsmanship Committee and Sports Officiating Committee for review and any further action as described under current By-Laws. - D. Suspended Play Rule: An interrupted game continued on the same day shall be restarted from its point of interruption.
+Such games not rescheduled as described above shall be rescheduled by the Chairman of the Lacrosse Committee after conferring with the Supervisor of Girls Lacrosse Officials, Executive Director of the NHIAA and the Principals of both schools. - 2.
+Games that are called by the game referee for unsportsmanlike conduct shall be terminated or continued as determined by the Chairman of the Girls Lacrosse Committee after conferring with the Supervisor of Girls Lacrosse Officials, Executive Director of the NHIAA and the Principals of both schools. - 3.
+All matters relative to unsportsmanlike conduct shall be referred to the Sportsmanship Committee and Sports Officiating Committee for review and any further action as described under current By-Laws. - 4.
+Suspended Play Rule: An interrupted game continued on the same day shall be restarted from its point of interruption.
 Umpires are to record in the scorebook, time play was stopped, which had possession and the position of the ball on the field.
 The team having possession when the game was called restarts play, with all players in relative position to where they were when play was stopped.
 If there was no clear possession, a throw is taken where the ball was at stoppage of play.
-Tournament games shall be played to completion, the 80% rule does not apply in tournament round play. - E. During all rounds of tournament play held at neutral sites, the higher seeded team will have the choice of bench.
+Tournament games shall be played to completion, the 75% rule does not apply in tournament round play. - 5.
+During all rounds of tournament play held at neutral sites, the higher seeded team will have the choice of bench.